Table of contents

 7. Gather Feedback, Analyze Data, and Iterate

-• Use analytics tools (Mixpanel, Hotjar, GA4) to track user behavior
+• Use analytics tools like Mixpanel, Hotjar, or GA4 to track behavior

-• Conduct interviews to understand user frustrations or unmet needs
+• Conduct user interviews to understand frustrations and unmet needs

 • Monitor feature usage and drop-off points